framsses/django-graphql/README.md

 # Hackernews App
-This a tutorial to learn how to use GraphQL in a Django project.
+I did this project to learn how to use GraphQL in a Django project.
 I followed the recommendations from [How to GraphQL](https://www.howtographql.com/).

 I'm also made changes in the code to avoid some conflicts in the Authentication part.